-- When operating at a high speed with a large load, a large amount of energy is applied to the actuator, which can result in damage.
-Calculate the appropriate operation time by referencing the model selection procedure on page 4. - Do not machine the fixed orifice of the port to enlarge its size.
-If the fixed orifice size is enlarged, the actuator operating speed and impact force will increase, resulting in damage. - When using the product at the max. speed (around 0.02 s/90°), set the supply pressure to 0.3 MPa or more.
+- When operating at high speed with a large load weight, a large amount of energy is applied to the actuator and can cause damage.
+Calculate a correct operation time by referencing the model selection procedure on page 4. - Do not machine the fixed orifice of the port to enlarge its size.
+If the fixed orifice size is enlarged, the actuator operating speed and impact force will increase and cause damage.